gesaretto/writing_london/paper_1/voyage_notes.md

 __Yes__.
 This is definitely part of the imagery that originates the poem: the commercial venture - the wager, the investment, the _hazard_ - is that of putting wares on a ship and seeing whether it makes it or not; it may succeed or fail.
 The ship is also, of course, one of the privileged tropes used to indicate _poetry_, and the exploration of a narrative that at times poetry requires.

+Crucial.
+Investing.
+Putting your ship at sea - believing that this travel is set to reach different shores, new shores.

+What are the qualities of these feats?
+They are all adventures of sorts; they are not commercial ventures rooted in a rational understanding of seafaring, trade and their risks; they are, simply, blind exhibitions of bravery and mastery.

+But then again, the analogy is implicated by the very attentive precisation - "that put on moneyse, on returne."
+It is right there, it is very clear.
+This is what this journey is about; a commitment, an investment.
+A wager.
+I bet my money on the success of this journey; on the failure of this journey.
+How will this thing go?

 >
 > A _Docke_ there is, that called is _Avernus_,
 > Of some _Bride-well_, and may, in time, concerne us
 > All, that are readers: but, me thinkes 'tis od,
 > That all this while I have forgot some _god_,
 > Or _goddesse_ to invoke, to stuffe my verse;

+This is the first return of the epic convention; please notice that the mode has changed; please notice this apparent forgetfulness.
+Please notice this return back to what had been discarded as useless.
+The poem cannot do without epic; the poem is navigating on muddy waters - discarding something means encountering it again and again and again.
+Even this sort of incidental encounter, of fortuitous memory, has a certain liquid quality.
+I thought that I had left this behind, but I have not: it is still here, it is still haunting me, it is flowing back to me.

 > And with both bombard-stile, and phrase, rehearse
 > The many perills of this _Port_, and how
 > Sans'helpe of _Sybil_, or a golden bough,